 1. the current job is being completely dis-established. e.g. the company will no longer undertake its own equipment repair functions, or its office cleaning, or its specialist sales team for a no-longer-to-be-sold product.

-2. the current job is being changed substantially into a new job, where existing duties etc. are being augmented with significantly new functions and responsibilities, which have not been part of the existing position.
+2. the current job is being changed substantially into a new job, where existing duties etc. are being augmented with significantly new functions and responsibilities requiring specific knowledge and qualification requirements which have not been prerequisites of the existing position.

 Given #1, it is entirely reasonable that those staff hoping to do another different job within the company should be asked to apply in competition with others.
-Given #2, it is important for the company to clearly identify the new job requirements-duties, making sure these are "significantly" different from those already being undertaken by the incumbents.
-Further, the company may decide that specific cognitive-personality attributes may be required to fulfil these new tasks (over and above those already possessed by the incumbents) for which new psychometric or other kinds of assessment may be required.
+Given #2, it is important for the company to clearly identify the new job requirements-duties, making sure these are substantially different from those already being undertaken by the incumbents.
+The company may decide that specific cognitive-personality attributes might be required to fulfil these new tasks (over and above those already possessed by the incumbents) for which new psychometric or other kinds of qualifications/assessment may be required.

 However, simply “bringing in” psychometrics as an excuse to produce some numbers which can be used to discriminate between incumbents is a potentially dangerous approach, because of the fundamental inaccuracy of psychometric tests per se.
 In some situations they make sense, sometimes not.
 And, weaving them coherently into a decision process is actually quite complex if you are not to leave yourself exposed to facing someone like me as the opposing expert-witness in an employment court.